wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/tools-avoid.md

 In Mod Organizer 2, this is as easy as it gets - simply drag the files into the desired order.
 Vortex, on the other hand, provides no  straightforward way to do this.
-Instead it relies an on overly convoluted and frequently confusing system of "rules" which need to be painstakingly created one-at-a-time.
+Instead it relies an on overly complicated, unintuitive and frequently confusing system of "rules" which need to be painstakingly created one-at-a-time.
 Nobody wants to deal with this:

 ![Vortex conflicts](https://media.discordapp.net/attachments/766115316333150290/1091117196534616284/image.png)